-A young mentally-ill killer, Gunther Wyckoff, escapes from a mental institution, murder a bus driver and, then, takes six hostages in a bar.
-The gun in Wyckoff's hand kills without emotion or pity wielded by a man bare of emotion.
-Begins as a moral question whether an insane killer should or should not be sent to the electric, but goes elsewhere before it ends.Written by
+A young mentally-ill killer, Gunther Wyckoff, escapes from a mental institution, murders a bus driver and, then, takes six hostages in a bar.
+The gun in Wyckoff's hand kills without emotion or pity, wielded by a man bare of emotion.
+It begins as a moral question whether an insane killer should or should not be sent to the electric chair, but goes elsewhere before it ends.Written by

 Les Adams <email@example.com>

 12 of 12 people found this review helpful.